Financial-Times/document-store-api/README.md

 # Document Store API

-Document Store API is a Dropwizard application which allows writes to and reads from MongoDB.
+Document Store API is a Dropwizard application which allows **writes to** and **reads from** MongoDB.

-Reading content by API users should be done via the /content-read/{uuid} endpoint.
-This makes sure the format of the response obeys the contract that our API was designed by.

-The /content/{uuid} endpoint is for reading from mongo without any other restriction, no formatting, no hard-coded layout or classes.
+The `/content/{uuid}` endpoint is for reading from mongo without any other restriction, no formatting, no hard-coded layout or classes.
 It's a pure document representation of what is stored in mongoDB.

-These two endpoints should be separated into two independent applications, all of them using the name /content, one reading, one formatting, but that was scheduled to be later, for now both layers are in the same app.

 Operations on lists DOES NOT share the same logic, their read/writes are separate from this mechanism.

-The endpoints which retrieve /lists invoke the **public-concepts-api** and **public-concordances-api** services in order to display the lists with their most up-to-date concepts.
+New endpoints were added for lists: `/lists`, they call `public-concepts-api` and `public-concordances-api` services in order to return lists with their most up-to-date concepts.

 ## Running locally